 The three names that are added are:

-1. God – Elohim it means great or mighty one
+1. God – Elohim means great or mighty one

-2. Almighty – Saba focus on power to conquer or means commander of the army (host)
+2. Almighty – Saba focuses on power to conquer or means commander of the army (host)

 Different translations handle these verses differently so checking several will be a good study.
 (I used the NIV.)
 I did a definition study of the other words in the verse and a loose translation without the names would be: Physical bring us back O (different names) establish favorable circumstances as a sign of favor so that we can be rescued from earthly enemies.

 I like how Asaph added another name as the Psalm proceeded.
-Now there are three other sets of names in Psalm 80 the first is “Shepherd of Israel” and then in verse 4 and 14 and these are combinations of Lord, God and Almighty; if numerology interest you that is six times names of God are used and a total of twelve individual uses.
+Now there are three other sets of names in Psalm 80 the first is “Shepherd of Israel” and then in verses 4 and 14 and these are combinations of Lord, God, and Almighty; if numerology interests you that is six times the names of God are used and a total of twelve individual uses.

 Here are a few other “nuggets” that I found in doing this study.